gatsbyjs/gatsby/docs/docs/how-to/querying-data/page-query.md

 The first part of writing the GraphQL query is including the operation (in this case "`query`") along with a name.

-From [browsing GraphiQL](/docs/tutorial/part-five/#introducing-graphiql/), you'll find that one of the fields that you can query on is `site`, which in turn has its own `siteMetadata` fields that correspond to the data provided in `gatsby-config.js`.
+From [exploring in the GraphQL IDE, GraphiQL](/docs/tutorial/part-five/#introducing-graphiql/), you've learned that one of the types that you can query is `site`, which in turn has its own `siteMetadata` field with subfields that correspond to the data provided in `gatsby-config.js`.

 Putting this together, the completed query looks like: